alpaca-lang/alpaca/README.md

 - strings, "A string"
 - lists, `[1, 2, 3]` or `1 :: 2 :: [3]`
 - tuples, `("a", :tuple, "of arity", 4)`
+- pids, these are parametric (like lists, "generics").
+If you're including them in a type you can do something like `type t = int |
+  pid int` for a type that covers integers and processes that receive integers.

 In addition there is a unit type, expressed as `()`.